kolbyn24/Notes/README.md

 And that's it!
 You should be ready to go.

-Can use ctrl+p or command+p and type git to manually push changes
+Can use ctrl+p or command+p and type git to manually push changes using "create backup" or "pull" to get the most recent changes.
+It should be automatically pushing and pulling, but I like to manually push my changes to avoid conflicts.

-Use LanguageTool community plugin for spell check
+Use LanguageTool community plugin for spell check.

+I suggest reading through [[01 - Operation]] to get started.